PPJ Style and Submission Guidelines

 - What issue of public concern does your submission address and why is this particular issue of interest to the public?

 - To which audiences are you addressing your submission?

-- Does the work open doors to constructive communication with others who share interest in the topic but who might not be directly engaged with it?
+- Does the work open doors to constructive communication with others interested in the topic but not directly engaged with it?

 - Are the disciplinary terms that frame the submission accessible to a broad audience that might not be familiar with the specialized usage in an academic community?

 - Can the more technical, academic framing be refined to increase a broader public’s understanding of the topic without undermining the academic credibility of the submission?

-- How will the submission be recognized by the academy as excellent scholarship?
+- How will the submission be recognized as excellent scholarship?

 - How will the submission be recognized by the public as compelling and important?